 ||Must attend Spring Training (Sunday,

-the entire duration of the UNITAS weekend (from 3:00 p.m. on Thursday until the
+the entire duration of the UNITAS weekend (from NOON on Thursday, July

 last student leaves on Sunday)

 |Job Description for Leaders

 - You will create a warm and welcoming environment for new